kdabug/js-weather-app-lab/README.md

 -  Inside `script.js` query select for the `form` and assign it to a variable
 -  add an event listener to the form for `submit` and use `preventDefault`
 -  Extract the value out of the text input and assign it to a variable
 -  Using an `async` function that takes a city name as an argument, make an `axios` GET request to the weather api; use string interpolation to insert the city name and API key into the url.
-Don't forget to `await` the response
+Don't forget to `await` the response.
 -  After parsing the response, use DOM manipulation to render the view from the mock up above.

 Yay!
 ## 🚀 Completion looks like:

-Your app has multiple components and does the following things:
+Your app has an HTML file and a JavaScript file (with optional CSS) and does the following things:

 - Handles the zip code input from the user
 - Fetches data from the API when the zip code is submitted